Basic and Translational Research

 Associate Professor of Urology and Biochemistry and Molecular Medicine

-Dr. Ghosh holds joint appointments with the Department of Biochemistry and Molecular Medicine , and the VA Northern California.
+Dr. Ghosh holds joint appointments with the Department of Biochemistry and Molecular Medicine and VA Northern California Health Care System.
 Dr. Ghosh’s research is focused on signal transduction pathways in prostate cancer development and progression.
 Her research projects are strongly mechanistic but also utilize human tissues and animal models to prove the effects of various combinations of FDA approved drugs for the treatment of prostate cancer at various stages of its development.

 Eric A. Kurzrock